jf8989/kotlinSample/README.md

 # Kotlin Android App Showcase

+The OnGuard Surveillance App is currently in development and aims to provide enhanced security for parents, pet owners, and homeowners.
+The app integrates advanced features such as real-time camera and microphone streaming, call log fetching, and location tracking.
+Utilizing Kotlin, XML and Firebase, OnGuard offers a robust and reliable solution for real-time surveillance and monitoring.

 This repository demonstrates various Kotlin programming techniques and Android development concepts used in a video streaming application.
 The code snippets and explanations provided here showcase my Kotlin skills and understanding of Android development best practices.

 ## Key Features